HardlyDifficult/Tutorials/Chapter3.md

 }
 ```

- - Add **DestroyWhenPlayerDies** to the Fly Guy and the Spike Ball prefabs.
+ - Add **DestroyWhenPlayerDies** to the HoverGuy and the SpikeBall prefabs.
  - Update Components/Controllers/**Spawner**:

 <details><summary>Existing code</summary>